 Green (166) says boar-hunting was an aristocratic sport, and possibly a rite of passage for young men, conferring sexual maturity on the young hunters.

-Another goddess linked to Diana was Abnoba, worshipped in Celtic Germany; nine inscriptions with her name come from there.
-Two altars call her Diana Abnoba, one from the Roman baths at Badenweiler and another from Mühlenbach.
+Abnoba, from Celtic Germany, was linked to Diana; of nine inscriptions with her name, two call her Diana Abnoba.
+(One from the Roman baths at Badenweiler and another from Mühlenbach.)

-Tacitus mentions a mountain called Abnoba, at the source of the Danube.
-Abnoba was a forest and water goddess, whose name may be related to words for “damp” or “water, river”.
+Abnoba may have been a forest and water goddess, whose name may be related to words for “damp” or “water, river”.
 (Connecting her to the Irish goddess Flidais, whose name may mean “wetness”.)
+Tacitus mentions a mountain called Abnoba, at the source of the Danube; could there be a connection between it and the goddess?

 Roman Britain has 11 inscriptions to the goddess Diana.
 Two come from Caerleon, although only one mentions the goddess by name.
 Both were found in a meadow along with a broken statue of Diana, so they probably came from her temple.
 One, in fact, commemorates the restoration of the temple.
 (R.I.B.
 316) The other is part of an altar.